E-Sh4rk/KururinTAS/KuruBot/README.md

 1. You first have to select a base configuration in the `Bot_configs` folder:
      - `config_damageless_xxx`: activate the damageless mode and focus the search on the exploration. `xxx` determines which aspect to prioritize in term of precision (`precise` for both, `approx` for none).
-     - `config_no_wc_xxx`: disable wall clips and focus the search on the exploration.
-The `relaxed` version still allows to be inside a wall (useful when the starting state is in a wall, but that no new wall clip should be performed).
+     - `config_no_wc`: disable wall clips and focus the search on the exploration.
      - `config_wc_k`: full wall clip support. `k` correspond to the precision: higher values of `k` will be more precise (in order to perform very tricky wall clips) but will explore less the map.
 2. Then the `Bot_modifiers` folder allows you to modify the behavior of the bot configuration (you can load multiple configurations there).
 Reloading a bot configuration will reset these modifiers.
      - `increase_cost_map_k`/`decrease_cost_map_k`: scale the cost map.
 Increasing it will make the solver more focused in direction of the target, while decreasing it will make the solver more likely to explore backward, etc.
      - `checkpoint_at_healzones`: Once an healing zone is reached, stop optimizing what has already been done before (very useful for damageless configurations).
-     - `disable_life_prediction`: Disable the life prediction optimisation.
-Can be relevant for wall-clip configurations when the bot must briefly quit the legal zone with very low life and invulnerability.
 3. The `Gameplay_configs` folder contains some configurations independent from the two previous folders.
 They can be used to change some behaviors related to the gameplay (you can load multiple configurations there).
 Reloading a bot configuration will not reset these modifiers (they are independent).
      - `disable_life`: Disable the life system (the life of the helirin will not be checked, which allows to reduce the search space a lot).